npwitk/CSS326-Database-Programming-Laboratory/Lab 08/Lab08_Assignment_Guide.md

--- PROTECTION 6: Revoke Direct Access to Sensitive Tables -- Customers should not have direct access to account or transaction tables REVOKE ALL PRIVILEGES ON BANK.account FROM 'bank_customer'@'localhost';
+-- PROTECTION 6: Revoke Direct Access to Sensitive Tables -- Customers should not have direct access to account or transaction tables REVOKE ALL PRIVILEGES ON cust.account FROM 'bank_customer'@'localhost';
-REVOKE ALL PRIVILEGES ON BANK.transaction FROM 'bank_customer'@'localhost';
+REVOKE ALL PRIVILEGES ON cust.transaction FROM 'bank_customer'@'localhost';

 -- Customers can only access through the view (granted in Part 3) FLUSH PRIVILEGES;